gdbooks/LegacyOpenGL/Chapter8/resource_public.md

         throw new ArgumentException(texturePath);
     }

-    for (int i = 0; i < managedTextures.Count; ++i) {
+    // Check if the texture is already loaded.
+If it is, increment it's reference count and return it's handle. for (int i = 0; i < managedTextures.Count; ++i) {
         if (managedTextures[i].path == texturePath) {
             managedTextures[i].refCount += 1;